 World shares sink after China reports slowdown in exports

-BANGKOK (AP) — Shares were lower in Europe and Asia on Monday, extending the latest losses on Wall Street after China reported a slowdown in exports.
+LONDON (AP) — Stock markets around the world drifted lower Monday after China reported a slowdown in exports dented the recent upturn in confidence.
+The British pound was steady ahead of a tumultuous week in British politics with lawmakers expected to vote against Prime Minister Theresa May's Brexit deal.

-KEEPING SCORE: Germany's DAX lost 0.9 percent to 10,791.30 and the CAC 40 in France fell 1 percent to 4,734.02.
-The FTSE 100 in Britain dropped 1 percent to 6,847.09.
-Wall Street looked set for a downbeat start to the week with the Dow future contract down 1 percent and the contract for the S&P 500 also 1 percent lower.
+KEEPING SCORE: In Europe, Germany's DAX was down 0.5 percent at 10,835 while the CAC 40 in France fell 0.7 percent to 4,750.
+The FTSE 100 in Britain declined 0.9 percent to 6,859.
+Wall Street looked set for a downbeat start to the week with Dow futures and the broader S&P 500 futures down 0.8 percent.

 CHINA TRADE: China said Monday that its exports to the U.S. contracted in December although its overall trade surplus with the U.S. hit a record $323 billion in 2018.
 Exports to the U.S. rose 11.3 percent to $478.4 billion for the year despite punitive tariffs imposed by President Donald Trump in a fight over Chinese technology ambitions.
 The customs data showed imports of American goods rose just 0.7 percent over 2017, reflecting the impact of Beijing's retaliatory tariffs and encouragement to importers to buy more from non-U.S. suppliers.

-ANALYST'S VIEWPOINT: "Risk has continued to veer averse today as pre-earnings jitters amid a torrent of turbulent crosscurrents have investors adopting a more defensive approach even after the Fed indicated patience on further rate hikes," Stephen Innes of Oanda said in a commentary.

-BREXIT TALK: British Prime Minister Theresa May planned to tell lawmakers Monday that she has received further assurances about her Brexit deal from the European Union, in a last-ditch attempt to stave off a crushing defeat for the unpopular agreement.
-May was due to make a statement in the House of Commons on the eve of a vote set for Tuesday in Parliament on her EU divorce deal.
-She contends that defeating the deal could open the way for pro-EU legislators to block Brexit, with "catastrophic" results for Britons' faith in democracy.

-ENERGY: Benchmark U.S. crude oil gave up 97 cents to $50.62 per barrel in electronic trading on the New York Mercantile Exchange.
-It lost 1.9 percent to settle at $51.59 per barrel on Friday.
-Brent crude, the international standard, lost $1.01 to $59.47 per barrel.
-It sank 1.9 percent to $60.48 a barrel in London.
+ENERGY: Benchmark U.S. crude oil gave up 69 cents to $50.90 per barrel in electronic trading on the New York Mercantile Exchange, while Brent crude, the international standard, fell 73 cents to $59.75 per barrel.